Welsh Bicknor: History

+Church and rectory (now a youth hostel)

+The church of St Margaret, Welsh Bicknor, was extensively rebuilt in 1858, and was sold into private ownership in 2016.

 Welsh Bicknor parish records are now held by Hereford Records Office.

 There is a Youth Hostel at Welsh Bicknor, next to the church.
 The building had served as the rectory until it was leased to YHA in 1936.
 The youth hostel was called 'Welsh Bicknor' for many years but was renamed YHA Wye Valley by the YHA in March 2013.
 The original hostel replaced the old Kerne Bridge hostel in 1936.

 Former Ross and Monmouth Railway

 The Ross and Monmouth Railway served the area from Kerne Bridge station across the River Wye.
 The line passed through with no intermediate station under Coppet Hill using the tunnel, with railway bridges across the Wye to Kerne Bridge in the Ross-on-Wye direction, and Lydbrook Junction in the Monmouth direction.